lulav/ros2_fprime_bridge/README.md

 #### Monitoring

-At this point, if you open the charts tab in the GDS GUI and choose `the_controller.u` from the drop-down menu, you should see telemetry as in the previous section.

-In addition, if you open [Foxglove](https://foxglove.dev/download) (see details in the previous section), you should also see a  visualization as in the previous section.
+If you open [Foxglove](https://foxglove.dev/download) (see details in the previous section), you should also see a  visualization as in the previous section.